Idiot plot

+History

 Science fiction writer and critic Damon Knight, in his 1956 collection In Search of Wonder, says that the term may have originated with author James Blish.
 Knight went on to coin the term second-order idiot plot as a narrative "in which not merely the principals, but everybody in the whole society has to be a grade-A idiot, or the story couldn't happen".
+The term was later popularized by film critic Roger Ebert.

+Usage

 Critic Roger Ebert wrote in 2005: "I can forgive and even embrace an Idiot Plot in its proper place (consider Astaire and Rogers in Top Hat).
 But when the characters have depth and their decisions have consequences, I grow restless when their misunderstandings could be ended by words that the screenplay refuses to allow them to utter."
-Alternate formulations describe only the protagonist as being an idiot.
+In his 1987 review of comedy The Secret of My Success, Ebert argues that most storylines about mistaken identity rely heavily on being an idiot plot.

 Writing in 2013, author David Brin explored one variation of the idiot plot.
 In most adventure films and novels, the writers and directors have an imperative to keep their protagonists in jeopardy.
 This becomes difficult if they are surrounded by skilled professionals, paid to intervene and help if called.
 Hence, storytellers feel compelled to separate their characters from meaningful help, so that any assistance they receive is either late or else below the level of danger offered by the antagonists.
 The more powerful the villains, the more competent that help is allowed to be.
 "But for the most part, institutions and your neighbors are portrayed as sheep, so that only the hero's actions truly matter."

+Alternate formulations describe only the protagonist as being an idiot.